Find all the latest marketing trends on the J&C Blog.

-Most utilities are focused on improving their customer experience, enhancing their brand reputation and establishing themselves as a thought leader.
-Researchscape reports that the majority of consumers expect their utility to provide them with personalized advice.1 Educational content can be a useful technique to engage customers on a myriad of topics.
+Most utility companies are focused on improving their customer experience, enhancing their brand reputation and establishing themselves as thought leaders.
+Researchscape reports that the majority of consumers expect their utility to provide them with personalized advice.
+Educational content can be a useful technique to engage customers on a myriad of topics.

 Engaging customers on energy related topics can sometimes be challenging.
-Content marketing can help utilities be in the right place at the right time.
-Content marketing is one of the key solutions utility marketers can employ to deliver the useful, practical information customers crave.
+Content marketing can help utilities be in the right place at the right time, making it one of the key solutions utility marketers can employ to deliver the useful, practical information customers crave.
 Here are a few examples of topics that can be highlighted by utilities in content marketing to help foster customer engagement.

 One of the biggest challenges for utilities is engaging customers around topics such as rates.
 While customers are more engaged in states that have choice, utility rate plans are still more of a housekeeping topic for many customers versus an active decision.
 Whether your utility is in a state where customers have choice or simply offers rate plans for peak usage periods, content marketing can help.